buu342/N64-UNFLoader/README.md

 KRIKzz, saturnu, networkfusion, lambertjamesd, and jsdf for providing sample code for the EverDrive 3.0 and/or X7.

-networkfusion and fraser for all the help provided during the development of this project as well as their support.
+fraser and networkfusion for all the help provided during the development of this project as well as their support.

+networkfusion for lending me his remote test rig for the ED3 and X7.

 danbolt for helping test this on Debian, as well as providing changes to get the tool compiling under macOS.